fnss/fnss/core/README.md

  * Generate traffic matrices
  * Generate event schedules

-The core library provides function to export created topologies to ns-2, Mininet and Autonetkit.
+The core library provides function to export created topologies to [ns-2](http://www.isi.edu/nsnam/ns/), [Mininet](http://www.mininet.org) and [Autonetkit](http://www.autonetkit.org).
-It can also be used in conjunction with the FNSS Java and C++ API or the ns-3 adapters to import topologies, traffic matrices and event schedules in the desired target simulator.
+It can also be used in conjunction with the FNSS Java, C++ API or [ns-3](http://www.nsnam.org/) libraries to import topologies, traffic matrices and event schedules in the desired target simulator or emulator.

 ## Project directory structure
 The files of the FNSS core library are organized in the following directories.

- * bin: verious scripts to be run from the command shell
+ * `bin`: verious scripts to be run from the command shell
- * dist: folder where the built packages are saved
+ * `dist`: folder where the built packages are saved
- * doc: documentation
+ * `doc`: documentation
- * examples: example code using the library
+ * `examples`: example code using the library
- * fnss: source code
+ * `fnss`: source code
- * test: test code
+ * `test`: test code

 ## Install
 You do not necessarily need to install FNSS to start using it.
 If you have already all the required packages on your system (look at requirements section below), you can simply add the directory where this README is located to your PYTHONPATH environment variable and you will be able to FNSS straight away.